-How Soon Can You Refinance After Purchasing Your Home?
+How Soon Can You Refinance a House After Purchasing?

 In many cases, right away!
 What it will come down to, is the type of mortgage you currently have and the type you want to have.
 It's important to note that many lenders have a waiting period before a current borrower can refinance with them, and while that length of time varies, it's typically around six months.

 The good news is that nothing is stopping you from shopping around for another lender and refinancing with them!
 If you want to use the same lender, be sure to ask about your refinancing options well before closing on your home.

 Tip: Make sure there is no prepayment penalty fee on your current mortgage!

 Most conventional loans can be refinanced right away.
 If you're interested in a cash-out refi or have a government-backed mortgage, like a VA or FHA loan, there may be a set waiting period.
 Your lender will be able to answer specific refinancing questions based on the loan you have and what you're hoping to accomplish by refinancing.

 A VA loan refi is special.
 Read Hello, My Name Is IRRRL

 How Soon after Refinancing a House Can You Refinance Again?

 This is a similar situation to wanting to refinance after closing on a home.
 Depending on the type of loan you have and what your refinancing goals are, you may be able to do so right away.